polypressure/outbacker/README.md

 Note that your method names here must begin with the "outcome_of" prefix.
 The outcome key is extracted from the method name by stripping that prefix.
 The `on_outcome` object has been renamed to simply `on`, again for the sake of readability.

 For whatever reasons, you might prefer this syntax.
-But note that the implementation of this syntax depends on `method_missing`—which as has been discussed elsewhere, can be problematic.
+But note that the implementation of this syntax depends on `method_missing`—for which the usual caveats apply.

 ## Business Logic Objects with Outbacker